"TARYN SIMON: Birds of the West Indies"

-Her recent work, A Living Man Declared Dead and Other Chapters I–XVIII, will be on exhibition at The Museum of Modern Art, New York in 2012.
-A Living Man Declared Dead and Other Chapters I–XVIII was produced over a four-year period (2008–11), during which Simon travelled around the world researching and recording bloodlines and their related stories.
-In each of the eighteen 'chapters' that make up the work, the external forces of territory, power, circumstance or religion collide with the internal forces of psychological and physical inheritance.
+A Living Man Declared Dead and Other Chapters I–XVIII was produced over a four year period (2008–11) during which Simon travelled around the world researching and recording bloodlines and their related stories.
+In each of the eighteen “chapters” comprising the work, legacies of territory, power, religion and circumstance collide with psychological and physical inheritance.
 The subjects documented by Simon include victims of genocide in Bosnia, test rabbits infected with a lethal disease in Australia, the first woman to hijack an aircraft, and the living dead in India.
-Her collection is at once cohesive and arbitrary, mapping the relationships among chance, blood, and other components of fate.
+Her collection is at once cohesive and arbitrary, mapping relations of chance, blood, and other components of fate.

 Black Square (2006–14) is an ongoing project in which Simon collects objects, documents, and individuals within a black field that has precisely the same measurements as Kazimir Malevich’s 1915 Suprematist work of the same name.
-Contraband (2010) is an archive of global desires and perceived threats, presenting 1,075 images of items that were detained or seized from passengers and mail entering the United States from abroad.
-An American Index of the Hidden and Unfamiliar (2007), reveals objects, sites, and spaces that are integral to America's foundation, mythology, or daily functioning but remain inaccessible or unknown to a public audience.
-These unseen subjects range from radioactive capsules at a nuclear waste storage facility to a black bear in hibernation to the art collection of the CIA.
-The Innocents (2003) documents cases of wrongful conviction in the U.S., calling into question photography’s function as a credible witness and arbiter of justice.
+Contraband (2010) is an archive of global desires and perceived threats, encompassing 1,075 images of items that were detained or seized from passengers and mail entering the United States.
+An American Index of the Hidden and Unfamiliar (2007) depicts objects, sites, and spaces that are integral to America's foundation, mythology, or daily functionality, but remain inaccessible or unknown to most Americans.
+These subjects include radioactive capsules at a nuclear waste storage facility, a black bear in hibernation, and the art collection of the CIA.
+The Innocents (2002) documents cases of wrongful conviction in the U.S., calling into question photography’s function as a credible witness and arbiter of justice.

 Taryn Simon (b.
 1975, New York) is a graduate of Brown University and a Guggenheim Fellow.
-Her photographs and writings have been the subject of monographic exhibitions at Ullens Center for Contemporary Art, Beijing (2013); Museum of Modern Art, New York (2012); Museum of Contemporary Art, Los Angeles (2012); Tate Modern, London (2011); Neue Nationalgalerie, Berlin (2011); Whitney Museum of American Art, New York (2007); Museum für Moderne Kunst, Frankfurt (2008); Kunst-Werke Institute for Contemporary Art, Berlin (2004); and P.S.1 Contemporary Art Center, New York (2003).
-Permanent collections include the Metropolitan Museum of Art, Tate Modern, Whitney Museum, Centre Pompidou, and the Los Angeles Museum of Contemporary Art.
-In 2011 her work was included in the 54th Venice Biennale in 2011 and the Carnegie International in 2013.
+Her photographs and writings have been the subject of monographic exhibitions at Ullens Center for Contemporary Art, Beijing (2013); Museum of Modern Art, New York (2012); Museum of Contemporary Art, Los Angeles (2012); Tate Modern, London (2011); Neue Nationalgalerie, Berlin (2011); Museum für Moderne Kunst, Frankfurt (2008); Whitney Museum of American Art, New York (2007); Kunst-Werke Institute for Contemporary Art, Berlin (2004); and P.S.1 Contemporary Art Center, New York (2003).
+Permanent collections include Metropolitan Museum of Art, Tate Modern, Whitney Museum of American Art, Centre Georges Pompidou, and Museum of Contemporary Art, Los Angeles.
+Her work was included in the 54th Venice Biennale in 2011 and the Carnegie International in 2013.